-The Navy's requirements are very clear regarding the combat system, radar, C4I suite, 36 EW [electronic warfare], weapons, and numerous other war-fighting elements.
+The Navy's requirements are very clear regarding the combat system, radar, C4I suite,44 EW [electronic warfare], weapons, and numerous other war-fighting elements.
 However, unlike all major surface combatants currently in the fleet (CGs [cruisers], DDGs [destroyers]), the [Navy's] draft RFP [Request for Proposals] for the FFG(X) does not identify specific major HM&E components such as propulsion systems, machinery controls, power generation and other systems that are critical to the ship's operations and mission execution.
 Instead, the draft RFP relegates these decisions to shipyard primes or their foreign-owned partners, and there is no requirement for sourcing these components within the US shipbuilding supplier industrial base.

 The draft RFP also does not clearly identify life-cycle cost as a critical evaluation factor, separate from initial acquisition cost.
 This ignores the cost to the government of initial introduction [of the FFG(X)] into the [Navy's] logistics system, the training necessary for new systems, the location of repair services (e.g., does the equipment need to leave the US?), and the cost and availability of parts and services for the lifetime of the ship.
-Therefore, lowest acquisition cost is likely to drive the award-certainly for component suppliers.